-Before you set out to find the perfect fixture, think about what you’re trying to achieve.
+Before you set out to find the perfect fixture, think about what you are trying to achieve with your lighting.
 Are you hoping to draw attention to a fabulous piece of artwork?
 Will your new kitchen be used for cooking, entertaining and socializing?
 Are you looking to brighten your home office?
 The answer will help you determine what type of light source(s) will help you illuminate your space.

 Focal light concentrates brightness onto a specific area.
-This includes task lighting, which is a type of focal lighting that helps you perform specific tasks like reading, applying makeup, cooking and working.
+This includes task lighting, which is a type of focal lighting that helps you perform specific tasks like reading, applying makeup, cooking, working and doing homework.
+Task lighting is especially important in bathrooms, where tasks like grooming and shaving require plenty of light.
 The point of focal lighting is to draw attention to something.
-Think about mannequins in a retail space or artwork in a gallery.
-Track lights produce beams of light, producing great focal light.
+Think about mannequins in a retail space or artwork in a gallery.Focal and task lighting should not produce glare or shadows.
+Track lights produce beams of light, producing great focal or task lighting.

 "Just because lighting is functional doesn’t mean it should be boring.
 In fact, the right fixture can be so much more than just a source of light — it can be a source of joy and an artistic focal point." - Kit Waskom Pollard for Baltimore at Home